Los Altos High School (Los Altos, California)

 Los Altos High School is one of the three Mountain View-Los Altos Union High School District public high schools; the other is Mountain View High School and Alta Vista High School.
 The main feeder schools are Egan Junior High School and Crittenden Middle School.
 The attendance area includes highly affluent sections of Los Altos, Los Altos Hills and Mountain View, and low-income housing sections of Mountain View.

-The school principal, since 2005, is Wynne Satterwhite.
-The previous principal, George Perez, left in 2004.
+Tracey Runeare has acted as the school principal since 2023, and has been preceded by Wynne Satterwhite from 2005 to 2022 and George Perez until 2004.

 History

 Los Altos High School was established in 1954 on the site of an orchard.
 Initially, Los Altos High School served the mostly white, middle to upper class populations of Los Altos and Los Altos Hills.
 During 1981 redistricting efforts, the district closed its oldest high school, Mountain View High School, which was located on Castro Street in downtown Mountain View.
 Awalt High School was then renamed Mountain View High School, while Los Altos High School replaced its Knight mascot with the Eagle mascot from the old Mountain View High School.
 The district reaches from Los Altos through Mountain View to San Francisco Bay in the north.
 Both schools are located near the city border of Los Altos and Mountain View, and each has a considerable amount of the "other" city in its attendance area.

 During the El Niño storms of 1998, a tornado ripped through the Theater area of the school.
 The tornado touched down at 5:05PM on May 4, 1998, near the intersection of El Monte Road and Almond Avenue.
 It was rated F1 on the Fujita Scale, and was one of two that touched down in the area.
 The tornado uprooted trees, picked up dumpsters, damaged the tennis court fences, and destroyed the baseball diamond dugout.
 Damages were estimated at $25,000.